South Africa Secures $676 Million in Grants for Green Energy Transition

 Dicks further revealed that South Africa is currently in negotiations to potentially enhance both the total funding package and the proportion dedicated to grants at the upcoming climate talks.
 During these discussions, South Africa will present detailed plans outlining how the financial support will be utilized.

-South Africa's plan is multifaceted, involving the development of expertise in key sectors such as solar energy generation, electric vehicles, and green hydrogen production.
+South Africa's plan is multifaceted, involving the development of expertise in key sectors such as solar energy generation, electric vehicles, and production.
 The country aims to support coal miners who may lose their jobs during this transition and attract private sector investment for projects that may offer lower returns but contribute to sustainable energy goals.

 The overarching goals of South Africa's green energy transition include retiring coal power plants, increasing renewable energy capacity, and establishing a green hydrogen export hub.
 Dicks noted that “the implementation plan will go for cabinet's approval by the end of October and will be presented at COP28.”